All Episodes

 How you doing?

-I know, that's why I call myself the freak.
+That's why I call myself a freak.

-Anyway, listen, I have a book from Back in 86, put out by Brad Steiger.
+Anyway, listen, I have a book from back in 86 put out by Brad Steiger.

 Yes.